livekit/livekit/README.md

 ### Starting the server

 In development mode, LiveKit has no external dependencies.
-With the key file ready, you can start LiveKit with
+You can start LiveKit by passing it the keys it should use in `LIVEKIT_KEYS`.
+LiveKit could also use a [config file](config-sample.yaml) or config environment variable `LIVEKIT_CONFIG`

 ```shell
 LIVEKIT_KEYS="<key>: <secret>" ./bin/livekit-server --dev